karatwan/react-redux-button-counter-2022/src/README.md

 export default buttonCount;
 ```
-- updates buttonCount accordingly whenever an action.type is triggered
+- updates buttonCount accordingly whenever an action.type is triggered (Note: count is updated automatically according to the returned value)